mahesh-c-pathak/beginner_project/README.md

 Learning Objectives:

-Differentiate git and GitHub
+Differentiate git and GitHub.
-Differentiate a local and remote repository
+Differentiate a local and remote repository.
-Describe the complete process of pushing content to a GitHub repo Differentiate the four different Django test classes Test status codes and URL patterns with "assertEquals" Test templates with "assertTemplateUsed"
+Describe the complete process of pushing content to a GitHub repo.

+Differentiate the four different Django test classes Test status codes and URL patterns with "assertEquals" Test templates with "assertTemplateUsed"
 Test content with "assertContains"

 Add Bootstrap to an HTML document
 Position elements using the grid system
 Style text and elements with Bootstrap classes
 Serve static files in Django

 Identify the advantages of Django templates
 Extend and override a base template
 Use template tags to augment templates
 Create URL patterns for new templates

 Create class-based views
 Create a URL pattern that returns a specific view Create and add a Django app to a Django project